1956 Pacific typhoon season: Seasonal summary

 A total of 39 tropical cyclones are made in the Western Pacific Basin.
 Of all the 39 tropical cyclones made, 23 of them reached tropical storm strength, 15 of them reached typhoon strength, and 3 of them reached the super typhoon strength.
 The rest of the storms, such as unnumbered and unnamed tropical depressions and storms, are only classified by the CMA while the JMA is sometimes rare before the 1960s - 1970s.

 Systems

 Typhoon Sarah

 Typhoon Sarah formed at a low latitude on March 21 and took a generally northwest heading.
 On the 31st as it approached the Philippine islands, it slowed then reversed its direction dissipating on April 4.

 Tropical Storm 02W

 Tropical Storm 02W formed on April 10.
 It hit Philippines as a tropical depression.
 It move westward hitting Vietnam dissipating on April 15.

-Typhoon Thelma
+Super Typhoon Thelma

 On April 16, Thelma formed near the formation place of typhoon Sarah.
 Thelma struck the Philippine Islands on April 21 and passed close to Formosa on April 23 then struck Japan.
 The U.S. Navy Fleet Weather Central in Guam stopped following Thelma on April 25.